pockethost/pockethost/packages/www/content/docs/usage/hooks.md

   creating HTTP routes, updating/creating records, or running server actions upon user registration.
 It's an essential guide for nodejs developers looking to maximize PocketHost's potential.
 ---

-# Overview

-Currently, we're diving into the wonders of PocketBase Hooks on PocketHost.
-As a seasoned Node.js developer, you have the power to create dynamic server-side functionalities with minimal fuss.
-PocketBase Hooks let you write plain JavaScript code, incorporated into your PocketHost deployment, to create custom HTTP routes, update and create records, or even perform server actions when a user registers.

-This is done within the `pb_hooks` directory, where every instance on PocketHost is mounted.
-We commonly see `*.pb.js` files placed in this directory, automatically executed once loaded into PocketBase.
-Some caveats to keep in mind - alterations in your `pb_hooks` directory will cause your PocketHost instance to restart and automatically escalate your changes.

-If you're a fan of practical learning, take a look at some sample codes like an `onAfterBootstrap` event listener, registering new HTTP routes, creating and updating records, and even paying attention to collection changes.
-These scripts make it feasible to run server-side tasks, enhancing the versatility of your application.
-Remember, all these scripts go straight into your `pb_hooks` directory on the PocketHost instance.
-In a nutshell, this crucial guide increases the potency of PocketHost for any Node.js developers out there.
-Watch this space for more power-packed PocketHost functionalities.
-Keep coding, and as always, enjoy the journey!

 The prebuilt PocketBase v0.17+ executable comes with an embedded ES5 JavaScript engine (goja) which enables you to write custom server-side code using plain JavaScript.